 Getting The Day Started

-This is the most important aspect to successful insurance producers.
-Many insurance producers get up very early in the morning, and they have their day planned.
+Many insurance producers get up very early in the morning, and have their day planned in advance.

 What An Insurance Sales Call Is Like

-If they have objections to buying, we rebuttal them to see if we can come to a mutually beneficial outcome.
+If they have objections to buying, we rebuttal them to come to a mutually beneficial outcome.